taocpp/PEGTL/doc/Getting-Started.md

 In the above each command line parameter is parsed as a JSON string and a trace is given to understand how the grammar matches the input.

+The full example can be found in `src/example/pegtl/json_trace.cpp`.
 For more information see `tao/pegtl/contrib/trace.hpp`.

 ## Parse Tree / AST